+Hybrid class: 1st & last class (test) on campus; all others online.
 Developed by the National Restaurant Association, this course enables participants to become certified in food safety and sanitation.
 Upon completion of the course and a passing grade on the exam, students receive a certificate that is recognized by the State of Maryland Department of Health and Mental Hygiene.
-Textbook is required and should be purchased before first class session.
-The book is approximately $75.
-This is a hybrid class.
-First and last class session held on campus.
-Senior adult and disabled retiree tuition waivers apply.
+The book, ServSafe Course Book Comprehensive, is suggested and may be purchased online for apporximately $75.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 This course introduces students to producing craft brewed beverages on brewing equipment.
 Students apply the principles of sanitation and safety, fermentation, mathematics, technology, scheduling, laboratory testing, evaluation/flavor analysis, packaging, and storage while producing batches of beer.
 Recording of brewing calculations, controls, and taxation requirements are also performed for the operation and governmental regulations.
 Students will also visit local breweries for tour and tasting.
 Business entrepreneurship is discussed.